sulcgroup/oxdna-viewer/README.md

 ---

 ## Video Options
 If you would like to make a video of a trajectory, load a trajectory and click the "Create Video" button.
 This will open an interactive panel where you can choose video type and output format.

+You can also watch the tutorial: [Creating oxDNA videos in oxView](https://www.youtube.com/watch?v=yKAD07NoZpc).

 ### Video types
 **Trajectory**: Will run through the provided trajectory, saving every configuration as a frame.
 Will play back at the provided frame rate.
 If you want to stop the capture early, click the "Stop" button and the video will download as-is.
 If the camera is moved during trajectory capture this will appear in the final video, allowing you to easily show different angles.